Coach trips to London from £25*

 For the ultimate of views, head to London's South Bank and book a flight on the London Eye.
 If it's a clear day you may be able to see as far as Windsor Castle from the top so grab your binoculars and see what else you can spot during your flight.
 Another attraction stealing the limelight is The Shard which pierces the sky at 1,016ft and offers visitors the chance to admire the city from a different perspective with the newly-opened View From The Shard.
 For a view with a difference, head to Greenwich where you can walk across the O2 arena!

 One of London's many highlights is its connection with Royalty and you cannot leave the city without visiting Buckingham Palace – the home of The Royal Family.
 If you're lucky enough to be in London during July and August, you'll have the opportunity to go inside the Palace and see the magnificent State Rooms.
 The Summer Opening of Buckingham Palace is a popular event which tends to sell out quite quickly so you are advised to book tickets as soon as you can to avoid disappointment.
-To coincide with the Queen's Diamond Jubilee, a special exhibition will be taking place in the grounds of the Palace to mark the Coronation Festival where over 200 Royal warrant holders will be showcasing their wares.

 If you want to get away from it all with the girls, London weekend breaks are perfect as there's something for everyone in the capital.
 For relaxation, book yourself into a spa hotel and enjoy the available treatments.
 However, if you're looking to dance and have a good time, hit the bars and clubs of Leicester Square, Soho or Mayfair.
 London theatre breaks are a fabulous alternative too with a show available to suit all tastes whether you're looking for comedy, romance or spine-tingling thrillers.
 Shopaholics will fall in love with London where you can find High Street stores mingling with designer boutiques along Oxford Street, Bond Street and for the ultimate shopping experience visit Westfield Stratford.
 Looking for a bargain?
 Check out the street markets along Notting Hill and Portobello Road.